bxlab/metaWRAP/README.md

  ```

 #### Bioconda installation:
-MetaWRAP is also available through the Bioconda channel. **However**, this distribution is not recommended for most users, as I will only push major releases to Bioconda.
+MetaWRAP is also available through the Bioconda channel. **However**, this distribution is not recommended for most users, as I will only push major releases to Bioconda (i.e. `v1.1`, `v1.2`).
 This source is meant for specific applications that require a Bioconda distribution.
 To get the latest version of metaWRAP with the newest patches and bug fixes, please install through the `-c ursky` channel, as seen above.

 ```
 # Bioconda installation (not recommended):